QuTech-Delft/QMI/documentation/sphinx/source/design.rst

   This is especially useful to control USB devices and the like.
 In practice, one would often simply have one or more QMI processes running on a system that does nothing more than opening a number of (local) instruments.
-Such a process can then be contacted from any other QMI process, running on the same computer or another computer in the network, and that 'client' process can then access those instruments as if they were locally corrected.
+Such a process can then be contacted from any other QMI process, running on the same computer or another computer in the network, and that 'client' process can then access those instruments as if they were locally connected.
 This mechanism does of course incur a penalty in terms of performance, but in most circumstances, this penalty is not relevant.

   Likewise, tasks can also be monitored and controlled over the network.
 An obvious example would be a control loop